AC Milan's sensational Rangnick U-turn: Like ditching Klopp to stick with Solskjaer | Goal.com

 "It has taken time, but their model seems to work."

 Milan have instead decided – suddenly – to follow United's lead, only in even more dramatic fashion.
-In that context, it's a bit like rejecting Klopp to stick with Solskjaer.
+Indeed, it feels a bit like they've ditched Klopp to stick with Solskjaer.

 Of course, it's not necessarily the wrong call; just an incredibly surprising one.